Yes-Theory-Fam/yesbot-ts/src/event-distribution/README.md

 interface BaseOptions {
   event: DiscordEvent; // Indicates the relevant event stateful?: boolean; // If false (default), a new instance of the handler class is created for each event, otherwise an instance is available as singleton for the lifetime of the bot errors?: Record<string, string>; // Allows specifying responses to events in case an error comes up.
-Special cases that occur
+Special cases that occur before the handler is executed may be addressed using the HandlerRejectionReason enum.
+Channel references in the form of #channel-name are resolved at runtime.
 }
 ```